imcbee/GA-SEI725-Project-2---Medium/README.md

 ## Support:
-Please contact one of the following emails below for questions or support:
+Please contact one of the following emails below for questions on support:
 imcbee@terpmail.umd.edu\
 next email\
 next email\